goravel/docs/prologue/contributions.md

 [[toc]]

 Goravel welcomes rich and diverse contributions from different talents, such as coding, translations, articles, tutorials, etc. After completing two enhancements(not containing good first issue), you will be recognized as a core contributor.
 By completing one enhancement every three months, you can maintain this status.
-Core contributors will be eligible for benefits when Goravel benefits in the future.
+Core developers will be eligible for benefits when Goravel benefits in the future.

 Let's make Goravel more efficient together!